Dual APIs

 In the second overload, the self

-This variant is convenient when you only need to perform a single operation on the Effect
+This version works well when you only need to perform a single operation on the Effect

 .